-Paying regular additional payments on the principal will yield big savings.
-People use different methods to accomplish this goal.
-Paying a single additional full payment one time per year is perhaps the easiest to track.
-But many folks won't be able to afford this huge extra expense, so splitting one extra payment into 12 extra monthly payments works as well.
-Another option is to pay half of your payment every other week.
-The result is you make one additional monthly payment in a year.
-Each option produces different results, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.
+Paying consistent additional payments on the loan principal will provide huge returns.
+People use different methods to meet this goal.
+Making 1 extra payment once every year is perhaps the easiest to track.
+However, some folks won't be able to afford such an enormous additional expense, so dividing a single additional payment into twelve extra monthly payments is a fine option too.
+Finally, you can pay half of your mortgage payment every other week.
+These options differ a little in lowering the final payback amount and reducing payback length, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Additional One-time payment